 As your base salary increases, so does your threshold, meaning your total earnings will stay roughly the same if you bill the same amount, despite your base increasing.

 A threshold can also simply be a flat revenue figure rather than the percentage multiplier structure above.
 The standard revenue figure for this type of threshold is between SGD 40 – 60k.

 The advantage of this calculation is that, as your base salary increases, your threshold remains the same.
 The disadvantage is that when you’re on a lower base salary, your threshold is more challenging to surpass.

 As your base salary increases, your total earnings will also increase if you bill the same amount.

 A handful of firms offer a no-threshold scheme, although there is a trade off as percentage tiers (discussed next) are often lower.

 Less common variations of a threshold include calculating commissionable income from your total revenue for the qualification period first, and then subtracting base salary.
 Whilst this still yields competitive returns, it shouldn’t be confused with a scheme that offers a threshold of simply just your base salary, as the calculation is different.

 When you surpass your threshold, you’ll be eligible to collect commission on the amount above your threshold (total revenue – threshold).
 How much depends on the percentage pay-out of the scheme.

 A majority of firms operate a tiered percentage structure.
 In this structure, percentages will start at a specific amount and increase in tiers as you generate more revenue.
-Percentages commonly start at 20 – 35% and increase in tiers until 40 to 45, and even 50% in some companies.
-Some firms offer above 50% but it may be extremely challenging to generate enough revenue to earn that yield.
+Percentages commonly start at 20 – 35% and increase in tiers until 40 – 45%, and even 50% in some companies.
+Some firms offer above 50% but it may be extremely challenging to generate enough revenue to earn that.